Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 ```

 If you have custom code in this class complete the steps below:
 1. Create a new class named `DataProcessor` in the folder `App/logic/DataProcessing`, make the class implement the interface  `Altinn.App.Core.Features.DataProcessing.IDataProcessor`.
-The file should now look something like thsi:
+The file should now look something like this:
    ```csharp
    using System;
     using System.Threading.Tasks;